Discover more integrations

 Frequently asked questions

-What is the Model Context Protocol (MCP), and why is it important for data observability?
+What is data lineage and why does it matter for modern data teams?

 Still have questions?